 The Group has two primary committees which monitor the Group's management of risk.
-These are the Board Credit Committee ('BCC') and the Board Risk Committee ('BRC').
-The BCC meets fortnightly or more frequently as needs dictate.
-The BRC meets at least quarterly or more frequently as needs dictate.
+These are the BCC and the BRC.
+The BCC meets fortnightly or more frequently as may be required.
+The BRC meets at least quarterly or more frequently as may be required.
+In 2023, the BCC and BRC met on 3 and 9 occasions respectively.

 The BCC is a committee appointed by the Board of Directors of the Bank.
 The BCC is directly responsible and accountable to the Board.
 The Board may delegate any of its authorities and powers in relation to the BCC to the BRC.
-The BCC's main powers and duties include but are not limited to: review credit applications and approve credit limits and specific transactions, up to the legal lending limit of the Bank and within the guidelines specified in the Group's Credit Policies; and to analyse and recommend country limits for approval.
+The BCC's main powers and duties include but are not limited to: review credit applications and approve credit limits and specific transactions, up to the legal lending limit of the Bank and within the guidelines specified in the Group's Credit Policies; and to analyse and recommend country limits for approval within the guidelines specified in the Group's Credit Policy Procedures.